ldfMion/personal-notion-api/readme.md

 3. Run `vercel dev` to test the deployment
 4. Run `vercel` to deploy to preview
 5. Run `vercel --prod` to deploy to production

+# Todo:

+-   Add environment variable that dispenses the need to comment `app.listen`